adelekeogunsona/alx-system_engineering-devops/0x00-shell_basics/README.md

-Added a script that copies all the HTML files from the current working directory to the parent of the working directory Created a script that moves all files beginning with uppercase Created a script that deletes all files in the current working directory that ends with the character ~
+Added a script that copies all the HTML files from the current working directory to the parent of the working directory Created a script that moves all files beginning with uppercase Created a script that deletes all files in the current working directory that ends with the character ~ Created a script that creates three directories on the same line